netgen/ibexa-search-extra/README.md

 - [`Loading`](https://github.com/netgen/ibexa-search-extra/blob/master/lib/Core/Search/Solr/ResultExtractor/LoadingResultExtractor.php) implementation of result extractor (`solr`)

-  Loading result extractor gets it's value objects by loading them from the persistence.
-This
+  Loading result extractor gets its value objects by loading them from the persistence.
-  prevents:
+  This prevents:

     - `UnauthorizedException` failures because of the missing `content/versionread` permission when Content is updated and incremented current version number is not yet indexed in Solr